Tehaleh, Washington: The Mantel

 The Mantel, is a private dining establishment set within Seven Summits Lodge in the Trilogy, a 55+ community within Tehaleh.
 The Mantel is a members-only establishment that is not open to the general public.
 A limited number of annual dining memberships are made available each year.

-Caffe D'arte at Tehaleh
+Post and Pour

-The cafe is located within The Post, Tehaleh's community center.
+Located within The Post, Post & Pour is a Cafe, Bistro, and Tap House that seeks to be a new community gathering space.

 The Post

-The Post is the main (and currently the only) community and information center in Tehaleh.
-The office within The Post is staffed by Newland Communities.
-Residents and visitors stop by to relax or get information about the community.
+The Post currently serves as the main community and information center for Tehaleh.
+Residents and visitors can stop by for information about the community as well as a grab something to eat, drink, or just relax.

 The Post also offers two outdoor seating areas, front and back of the building.
 The front outdoor seating area offers scenic views of the Mount Rainier.

-Parks and Trails
+Parks and trails

 Tehaleh master plan includes 1,800 acres of trails, parks and open space.
 Currently, there are 12 parks and more than 10 miles of trails with several more parks and trails in the future plan.